danmayer/rails_flaky_spec_examples/README.md

 ### Notes on Example Docs

-Note all specs will be able to have a estimated success rate.
-Also, not all example will be able to provide `flaky`, `failure`, and `success` examples.
+Note all specs will be able to have an estimated success rate.
+Also, not all examples will be able to provide `flaky`, `failure`, and `success` examples.

 # Getting Started

 * `git clone`
 * `bundle install`
 * `bundle exec rake db:drop db:create db:migrate`
+* `bundle exec rspec`

 # Seeing Solutions

-The master branch is built with the intention of having a highly unstable, but randomly failing test suite.
-Switch to the `solutions` branch to see specs which have the same intention but aren't flaky and should pass 100% of the time.
+The suite is configured by default to run all the specs not tagged `solved`.
+The full default suite is built with the intention of having a highly unstable, and randomly failing test suite.

+Run with `--tag solved` to see specs passes.
+Each flaky spec should have a paired spec, which has the same intention but aren't flaky and should pass 100% of the time.

+* run entire solved suite: `bundle exec rspec --tag solved`
+* run individual solved spec: `bundle exec rspec --tag solved spec/helpers/solved/posts_helper_spec.rb`

 # Classifications

-Each spec should list it's flaky classification(s) from the list below, when a new classification example is added please list it below.
+Each spec should list it's flaky classification(s) from the list below when a new classification example is added please list it below.
 We encourage multiple examples of the same classification, in different scenarios.
 For example flaky `timing` classified specs can be very different in unit and system tests.

 * Shared State
 * Timing